White Vinegar Vs Apple Cider Vinegar for Hair | Benefits of Apple Cider Vinegar

 Apple cider vinegar is the best for hair.
 Most hair experts will also agree with what we say on this point.

 The vinegar is rich in minerals, acids, and the right components to treat damaged hair.
 It is one of the best home remedies for scalp strength and to bring back the lost hair shine.

-- The acidic and pH levels present in the apple cider vinegar helps to treat brittle, frizzy, and dull hair.
+- The acidic and pH levels present in apple cider vinegar help to treat brittle, frizzy, and dull hair.
 As soon as you get your hair in contact with apple vinegar, the pH levels get balanced and help in making the hair alkaline.